ibm-cloud-docs/vpc/par-binding.md

 {{site.data.keyword.attribute-definition-list}}

-# Binding, unbinding, and moving public address ranges to a VPC
+# Binding, unbinding, and moving public address ranges
 {: #par-unbinding-binding}

 Public Address Ranges for VPC is only available for evaluation and testing purposes for users with special access.